koolreport/examples-datasources/README.md

 which includes KoolReport installation:

 ```
-require_once "path/to/koolreport/core/autoload.php";
-//or
 require_once "path/to/vendor/autoload.php";
+// or
+// require_once "path/to/koolreport/core/autoload.php";
 ```

-Finally, put the repository source code into your web server and serve it
+Finally, put the repository source code on your web server and serve it

 # Source code structure